XpressAI/SparkCyclone/aurora4spark-parent/aurora4spark-sql-plugin/README.md

 ```

 #### JMH
-In order to use Spark Rapids for benchmark You need to invoke the following command:
+In order to automatically generate and invoke all currently supported benchmarks You should invoke
+the follwing commands:
 ```
 export CUDF_PATH=/opt/aurora4spark/cudf-0.19.2-cuda10-1.jar
 ```
 ```
-jmh:run -prof jmh.extras.JFR -t1 -f 1 -wi 1 -i 1 .*VEJMHBenchmark.*
+fun-bench / Jmh / run -t1 -f 1 -wi 1 -i 1 .*KeyBenchmark.*
 ```

+The first one will set the path to cudf JAR required by rapids benchmarks, while the other one
+will generate all benchmarks defined in `BenchTestingPossibilities` class and then start them.

+Adding new benchmarks requires implementing `Testing` abstract class and making sure it is included
+in `BenchTestingPossibilities.possibilities` list.

 ## Currently supported queries